MGS 2025 - Modular Proofs in Isabelle/HOL

 Proof assistants are a vital tool in formal verification, and formal libraries have seen significant growth in the last decade.
 With this growth comes a need to focus not just on verifying an end result, but also on the process of engineering a “good” formal proof – considering factors such as modularity, reusability, and generality.

 This course will aim to be an introduction to formal verification in Isabelle/HOL, including selective exploration of more advanced techniques that encourage such modularity in formal proofs.
 Centrally, this includes the use of Isabelle’s module system (locales) which offer several advantages, including building modular hierarchies and transferring results between different object representations.
 The course will also aim to introduce other related constructs in Isabelle (e.g. typeclasses).
+We’ll move quickly from going through Isabelle basics (lecture 1) to exploring advanced formalisation examples in lecture 3 and 4.

 Course Resources